dae-cpp/dae-cpp.github.io/docs/examples.md

 A more sophisticated example, where we solve a big DAE system that describes the potential distribution and ion concentration in a perovskite solar cell.
 We show how to add parameters to the user-defined mass matrix, vector function, and Jacobian.
 This example also demonstrates a custom [Solution Manager](solution-manager.html) implementation that can work as an observer and event function.

+## Flame propagation model

+Flame propagation source file example: [flame_propagation.cpp](https://github.com/dae-cpp/dae-cpp/blob/master/examples/flame_propagation/flame_propagation.cpp)
+{: .fs-5 .fw-400 }

+When you light a match, the ball of flame grows rapidly until it reaches a critical size.
+Then it remains at that size because the amount of oxygen being consumed by the combustion in the interior of the ball balances the amount of oxigen available through the surface.
+This example solves **stiff** equation of flame propagation for the scalar variable $$y(t)$$ which represents the radius of the ball.